collindching/Data-Science-Journey/README.md

 ### Achievements

-First of all, I want to pat myself on the back for getting my first data science job as a Senior Data Analyst on January 6th.
-This job has been several years in the making, and has been the result of a lot of persistence.
-This is only the beginning of a career in data science and I have a lot to learn.
+Got my first data science job as a Senior Data Analyst on January 6th.
+This job has been the result of several years of perseverance and persistence, and is only the beginning of a career in data science.
 To have a record of personal milestones, I'm tracking my learning progress here.

 **1. Blogs**